 When we first start to feed our baby solid food, they show their likes and dislikes with certain textures and tastes.
-With the baby growing into toddlers, this can become an issue and toddler may become fussy or even the picky eater.
+With the baby growing into toddlers, this can become an issue and toddlers may become fussy or even the picky eaters.

 For some parents, this can turn to a greater problem when kids start to reject to eat anything from a certain food group (like meat or vegetables).

 Parents share how they helped their picky eaters

 Here we share some tips how you can, as a parent, try to influence this type of behaviour from child’s early days.